jaymwong/ros1-mac-osx/README.md

 # ROS1 Mac OSX Support
-The purpose of this repository is to hold a working copy of the libraries that has successfully built ROS1 on my Mac OSX machine.
-I'm putting this together both for myself and the community as every time I attempt to rebuild from source via (https://github.com/mikepurvis/ros-install-osx)[ros-install-osx], some annoying `brew` issues always seems to occur.
-After getting frustrated for the N'th time, I figured just zipping up the entire set of `brew`'d items under `/usr/local/` is the quickest, dumbest, thing that seems to be fairly reliable.
-I have not yet tested any other OS versions, nor have I tested on any other machine, therefore, I make no guarantees as to whether it will work for you.
-However, I have performed this "hack" several times and have successfully ran ROS1 locally with OpenCV, PCL, Rviz, RQT all functional on my Mac.
-An older machine has built this successfully on Sierra as well.
-So good luck!
+Developing on Mac OSX with ROS locally built for the past 6+ years has been nice, especially with the support scripts from [ros-install-osx](https://github.com/mikepurvis/ros-install-osx).
+However, recently, `brew` has been failing more and more commands to a point where building ROS on a Mac is not only frustrating but extremely time consuming.
+The purpose of this repository is to hold a working copy of the libraries that has successfully built ROS on my Mac OSX machine.
+It's not elegant at all, in fact, it's very "hacky".
+But I'm putting this together but for myself and the community, however, I make no guarantees as to whether it will work for you.

+Notable ROS components that have been tested to work for development,
+- ROS1 Kinetic
+- OpenCV 3.3.1
+- PCL
+- Rviz
+- Rqt

-The following my current machine versions:
+The following machnes have been tested,
 - Mac OS: Catalina (10.15.7)
-- ROS1 Kinetic
+- Mac OS: Sierra (circa 2019)

 ## Instructions
 - Download the `.zip` files I've conveniently stored on (https://drive.google.com/drive/folders/128wczlwCJNakNOX8ZSfXDFwe7Zl9UEhI?usp=share_link)[Google Drive].